 Step 2: Find a suitable reward

 To incentivize customer referrals, it’s important to find a reward that doesn’t break your budget but still motivates your customers and partners to invite their networks.
-The SaaSquatch platform is extremely flexible in allowing you to offer a variety of different rewards including:
+Commonly-used rewards include:

 Here’s a quick breakdown of who typically uses what reward types and when: